esi/esi-docs/docs/community/index.md

 1. Your service/resource must be directly related to EVE Online.
 2. Your service/resource adheres to the [EVE Online Developer License Agreement](/license-agreement).
-3. Your service/resource must be publicly accessible. :material-information-outline:{ title="No private services, please." }
+3. Your service/resource must be a public service/resource. :material-information-outline:{ title="This listing is not meant for private services." }
-4. The creator of the service/resource has an account in good standing. :material-information-outline:{ title="Yes, being banned counts as 'not in good standing'." }
+4. Your service/resource must be considered production-ready. :material-information-outline:{ title="Is your service/resource usable by the general EVE public" }
-5. Your service/resource is 'released', and not in an early alpha or beta state. :material-information-outline:{ title="We want to make sure that the service is stable and usable for the general EVE public.
-If you are working on a new project, drop by in Discord, as there's bound to be other developers there that might be interested in what you're tinkering with." }
+5. Your service/resource must be public for at least three months.
-6. (Bonus) Your service/resource is open source. :material-information-outline:{ title="This is not a requirement, but a nice-to-have." }
+6. Your service/resource must be actively maintained in the last year.

 As always, we reserve the right to remove any service from this list at any time for any reason, or decline to add a service to this list.